 This is Cairns only skate venue and they do a great job.
 Sessions are fun and kids have a great time.
 They have open sessions, learn to skate, parties artistic skating and roller hockey.
 Find out more here.

-Starry Night Cinema is the outdoor cinema arm of End Credits Film Club – a not for profit film club dedicated to developing independent screen culture in Cairns since 1999.
+This is an outdoor cinema that is part of the End Credits Film Club – a not for profit film club dedicated to developing independent screen culture in Cairns since 1999.
 Starry Night Cinema screens family classics, new family releases, cult classics and old time favourites.
 All cinema evenings have food trucks, a pop-corn stall and coffee van on-site.
 BYO meals is permitted to all cinema events.
 Films are screened throughout the ‘dry’ months of the year between May and December (all films are cancelled in the case of unfavourable weather).
-Find out more here

-BIG days out for the spring school holidays
+BIG days out for the Summer school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our picks: